riyasach189/Smart-Trainer-Kit/README.md

 - We decided to use an I2C to connect the LCD screen to reduce the number of pins required on RPi Pico.
 This left extra pins for IC Tester and future expansion.
 - RPi Pico is a dual-core processor in theory, but we were unable to use its multithreading functionality.
 We spent a long time trying to generate clock signals from Pico on the second thread, but Pico could only process one thread at a time.
 We finally decided to use 555 timers to generate clock signals.
 - For the voltmeter, we wanted a range of (0, 5) V but the analog read pins of RPi Pico can take a maximum input of 3.3 V. So we used a voltage divider to map the range (0, 5) V onto (0, 3.3) V, then mapped that back to (0, 5) V in the code.
+- We were later able to implement a clock without the use of separate threads through state machines on three different pins; however, having a variable clock was still not possible, and we settled on having three constant clock signals

 **Resources:**
 - [Rotary Encoder with RPi Pico](https://youtu.be/sgnEUxeNxpM)